Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 This artefact can be eliminated by placing the PIV camera outside the viewing angle of the profilometry camera.
-For planar PIV, the optical axis is kept normal to the laser plane to minimise out-of-plane errors.
-We thus maintained the PIV camera's normal orientation and tilted the profilometry camera just enough to remove the PIV camera from its field of view.
-The minimum required tilt angle decreases as the separation distance between the cameras increases.
-Due to space constraints below the channel, we increased the optical distance between PIV camera and field of view with a mirror, as shown in Fig.~\ref{fig:experimentalSetup}.
+For planar PIV, the optical axis must be kept normal to the laser sheet to minimise out-of-plane errors.
+We thus maintained the PIV camera in its normal orientation and tilted the profilometry camera by 12.5$^\circ$ to exclude the PIV camera from its field of view.
+The profilometry camera was placed 1\,m above the water surface.
+The minimum required tilt angle decreases with increasing camera separation, making it preferable to position the PIV camera as far as possible from the profilometry camera and to use a longer focal length lens to maintain the same field of view.
+Due to space constraints below the channel, the optical path length between the PIV camera and the laser sheet was extended to 1.7\,m using a mirror, as shown in Fig.~\ref{fig:experimentalSetup}.
 The PIV and profilometry cameras were equipped with $100$\,mm and $60$\,mm lenses, respectively.
-Note that this geometric constraint is specific to planar PIV in the horizontal plane and does not apply to PIV in the vertical plane or stereo PIV setups, where the profilometry camera can be oriented orthogonal to the water surface.
+Note that this geometric constraint is specific to planar PIV in the horizontal plane and does not apply to PIV in the vertical plane or stereo PIV setups, where the profilometry camera can be oriented normal to the water surface.